Weakest Link in Your Cyber Chain: Managing Third-Party Risks

 The third-party ripple effect.

 Every connection strengthens your business and expands your risk.
 Whether it’s a vendor, cloud provider, or contractor, your third-party network is part of your cybersecurity story.
-You can’t control every partner’s defenses, but you’re still accountable when something goes wrong.
+That connectivity creates efficiency.
+It also changes the risk.

 third-party breaches infographic